 06 of 09

 There’s something about sea air that inspires artisans and Prince Edward Island has no shortage of quality potters.
 The Dunes Studio Gallery along Route 15 is one place to start.
 Stanley Bridge Studios on R.R.
 6 is another stop on the hunt if you’d like a piece of the tree embellished pottery you’ve seen in places all over the province including on the Hillhurst Inn breakfast table.

 07 of 09

 Thanks to the Confederation Trail, people can now walk, run or bike from one end of the island to another (and deviate to a few coastal towns as well).
 When the PEI Railway was abandoned in 1989, the island jumped on an opportunity to turn the rails into trails.
-The tip to tip route totals 270 kilometres, so eat your Wheaties and don a helmet (it’s mandatory) before giving it a try on your bicycle.
+The tip to tip route totals 270 kilometers, so eat your Wheaties and don a helmet (it’s mandatory) before giving it a try on your bicycle.

 08 of 09

 This is the-not-to-be missed tourist stroll in downtown Charlottetown.
-If you love meandering along the waterfront wharf, popping in and out of gift stores, buying a t-shirt for the neighbour who collected the mail, indulging in PEI's own Cows ice cream cone (the Ben and Jerry's of the island) or eating a lobster dinner within view of the ocean, this is the spot for you.Continue to 9 of 9 below.
+If you love meandering along the waterfront wharf, popping in and out of gift stores, buying a t-shirt for the neighbor who collected the mail, indulging in PEI's own Cows ice cream cone (the Ben and Jerry's of the island) or eating a lobster dinner within view of the ocean, this is the spot for you.Continue to 9 of 9 below.

 09 of 09

-OK, so this dining room is named for the author of Anne of Green Gables, so it's not completely unrelated to the book, but it also offers the best view of the Charlottetown Harbour.
+OK, so this dining room is named after the author of Anne of Green Gables, so it's not completely unrelated to the book, but it also offers the best view of the Charlottetown Harbour.
 Plus, it’s run by the students and staff of The Culinary Institute of Canada so you’ll be one of the first to experience the creations of up-and-coming East Coast chefs.
 Or try the downstairs cafeteria at lunch where the food is just as good at half the price.